cpvdeveloper/nextjs-sharing-code-monorepo/README.md

 # nextjs-sharing-code-monorepo

 Demo application showing how to share code between NextJS TypeScript projects within a monorepo.
+Full explanation of how it's built [here](https://medium.com/weekly-webtips/sharing-code-between-nextjs-applications-2c0f3b415e1).

 ## How it works